alteclansing/ReliasLearningProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

+## Setting Up

+using Node.js CLI run the `npm install` command in the projects local directory in order to install and load in the necessary modules for the Angular2 application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.